Holburne Museum: Extension and development of the building

-The form and cladding of Parry's proposed extension, which eschewed the use of Bath Stone and classical detail, met with opposition from local residents, councillors and conservationists.
+The form and cladding of the proposed extension, designed by architect Eric Parry RA, met with opposition from local residents, councillors and conservationists principally because it eschewed the use of Bath Stone and classical detail for modernist faience cladding.
 This led to a delay of more than a year before Bath and North East Somerset Council's planning committee approved the design in 2008.
 The £11.2 m extension finally opened in May 2011.

-The three-storey block of glass is vertically furrowed by a series of ceramic strips or 'fins' glazed in blue and green.
-The bottom third of the extension is transparent, the middle third layered and semi-transparent, and the top is a solid ceramic box.
+As built the three-storey extension is vertically articulated by mullions of brown/green mottle-glazed ceramic, intended to reflect the rhythms and foliage of mature trees in the Gardens.
+The bottom floor of the extension is transparent, the middle third layered and semi-transparent, and the top is a solid.
 The three new floors double the museum's exhibition and public space.
 On the ground floor the cafe provides a 180-degree view of the surrounding Sydney Gardens.
 The intermediate floors in the extension provide a ‘cabinet of curiosities’ display of previously stored items from the Holburne's collection.
 The day-lit top floor provides a temporary gallery.
 A secondary staircase, lift and service spaces form connection between old and new.

 A basement extension now provides storage and education space.
 As of April 2022 the museum has opened two new galleries the Wirth Gallery, which has become a new exhibition space, and the Schroder Gallery, which is home to a collection of Northern Renaissance portraits given to the museum on long-term loan from the Schroder Family.
 The Picture Galley (Brownsword Gallery) was refurbished in March and April 2022 with a new coat of paint and a new rehanging of the portraits that are exhibited in there.

 In popular culture

 Sydney Gardens provided a favourite walk for Jane Austen who set part of her novel Northanger Abbey across from the Holburne in Great Pulteney Street.
 Austen lived in Sydney Place, just off Great Pulteney Street, which was used in the filming of Persuasion (1994).
 The Holburne stood in for the Devonshire villa in the 2008 film The Duchess starring Keira Knightley, and for Steyne's mansion in Vanity Fair, the 2004 adaption of William Thackeray's novel, starring Reese Witherspoon.

 The museum appears in the film Change of Heart, also known as Two and Two Make Six with Janette Scott and George Chakiris from 1961.
 It appears in two BBC TV series, The Count of Monte Cristo starring Alan Badel and Michael Gough (1964), and Softly Softly (1969).
 It can be seen in the German TV film Four Seasons starring Tom Conti and Michael York, and in the Bollywood movie Cheeni Kum (2006).
-The front of the museum and garden in the front has also most recently been featured in Season 1 and 2 of the Netflix TV show Bridgerton, as the house of Lady Danbury.
+The front of the museum and garden in the front has also most recently been featured in Seasons 1 and 2 of the Netflix TV show Bridgerton and the spin off Queen Charlotte, as the house of Lady Danbury.